 Unfortunately some separations are far from amicable and can involve issues of domestic violence.
 If this is the case, you should take advice straight away about how best to keep yourself and your children safe.
 Where appropriate contact the Police to report any incidents and get in touch with a specialist family solicitor as soon as possible to see what steps can be taken to help you.
 In certain situations, you may be entitled to seek the assistance of the court to obtain emergency injunctions and/ or other orders that can help to prevent ongoing violence or harassment and deal with the occupation of your home, where the behaviour of one party may be sufficient to merit exclusion from a property to keep you and your family safe.

-Clare Curran is a partner with Worthingtons Solicitors and is head of the Family and Matrimonial Department.
-Worthingtons Solicitors have offices in Belfast and Newtownards.
-For further information email Clare at firstname.lastname@example.org or telephone 028 91811538 for a consultation with one of our family law specialists.
+For further information email our Family Law Department at [email protected] or telephone 028 91811538 for a consultation with one of our family law specialists.